mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 Spend the specified utxo, moving the corresponding funds (coins or tokens) to the specified address.
-If the utxo is an HTLC, specifying `htlc_secret` means that the HTLC will be spent, and omitting it means that the HTLC wil be refunded.
+If the utxo is an HTLC, specifying `htlc_secret` means that the HTLC will be spent, and omitting it means that the HTLC will be refunded.

 Parameters: